 - Magadha (Patna, Gaya and Nalanda districts) – The first capital was Rajagriha and the later capital was Pataliputra.

 - Anga and Vanga (Munger and Bhagalpur) – The capital was Champa.
-It was a prosperous business center.
+It was a prosperous business centre.

 - Malla (Deoria, Basti, Gorakhpur region) – The capital was Kushinagar.
 It was the seat of many other smaller kingdoms.
 Their main religion was Buddhism.